ProkopRandacek/asciiLasers/docs/specs.md

 ### Lasers
 Lasers have a frequency (value) between 0 and 2^64 - 1. (unsigned 64 bit int)
 Lasers frequencies overflow.
-Lasers travel instantly on a straight line between 2 blocks (for example bethween 2 mirrors)
+Lasers travel instantly on a straight line between 2 blocks (for example between 2 mirrors)
 Lasers travel over wire blocks without influencing each other.
-Laser that hit the board edge get teleported to the other end.

 ### Current
 Current can only hold 0 or 1.